normative-documents

 Normative documents

-Full text of ACTIS_STANDARD_v1.md and ACTIS_COMPATIBILITY.md.
-These are the canonical normative documents for ACTIS v1.
+Full text of the canonical normative documents for ACTIS v1.

 ACTIS v1 — Autonomous Coordination & Transaction Integrity Standard